 Jenkins is the industry’s most popular open-source automation server.
 It is written in Java, it helps automate stuff after we push the code to the repo such as running tests, running validation checks which confirm if the code complies to a standard code formatting etc.

 It was initially called Hudson, later renamed to Jenkins.

 As I already told you that Jenkins is the core of CloudBees.
-It leverages Jenkins to add centralized management of projects, scale & comply to the security standards.
+It leverages Jenkins to add centralized management of projects, scale & comply with the security standards.